Dr Nigel Mehdi

 Nigel is a Visiting Fellow at Kellogg College and was previously a Visiting Fellow in the Spatial Economics Research Centre at the London School of Economics and a Visiting Scholar at Wolfson College, Cambridge.
 He is a Fellow of the British Computer Society and of the Higher Education Academy.

-Nigel is part of the core team for the Masters in Sustainable Urban Development with responsibility for the economics stream since its inception and in 2017 he was awarded OUSU Outstanding Tutor within the Department for Continuing Education.
+Nigel is Course co-Director for the Master's in Sustainable Urban Development with responsibility for the economics stream since its inception and in 2017 he was awarded OUSU Outstanding Tutor within the Department for Continuing Education.
 Outside of the Department he teaches on the Software Engineering programme in the Department of Computer Science.

 Research & Consultancy